jpecoraro342/Design-Patterns-2014---ECS-Projects/README.md

 Design-Patterns-2014---ECS-Projects
 ===================================

-A collection of the design patterns projects from 2014.
+A collection of the final projects from Design Patterns with Dave Small in fall of 2014.
+The project consisted of designing a framework for an evolutionary computing system, as well as two applications.